So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Thanks to Sayulita’s small size, it will take you less than ten minutes to walk from the tourist center to the bus terminal located on the road out of town.

-On the other hand, getting to Puerto Vallarta’s bus terminal will require either a taxi or bus if you want to get to the Malecón and Zona Romántica.
+On the other hand, getting to Puerto Vallarta’s bus terminal will require either a taxi or bus if you want to arrive at the Malecón and Zona Romántica.

 However, if you’ll be traveling to Sayulita from Puerto Vallarta, don’t go to the bus station.
 Instead, catch a taxi or bus and have them drop you off at the bus stop in front of Walmart.
 That’s the primary spot where the route to Sayulita begins.